-- Have worked (or will have worked) in the proposed training practice, in a substantive post, for at keast 6 months before appointment
+- Have worked (or will have worked) in the proposed training practice, in a substantive post, for at least 6 months before appointment

 1. Ensure that the premises that you will be using have:

-- A consultating room for the trainee big enough for the trainer to observe their consultations, internet access and consultation recording facilities
+- A consultating room for the postgraduate doctor big enough for the trainer to observe their consultations, internet access and consultation recording facilities

 - A room suitable to use for seminars